ziutek/kasia.go/README.md

 6. Is nil.
 7. Doesn't exist (even in strict mode)

-This form of *if* doesn't dereference interfaces or pointers before evaluation.
+This form of *if* doesn't dereference pointers before evaluation.

 You can use simple comparison in if/elif statement: